spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-query.md

 After creating your query, process the raw response from Elasticsearch.
 This is done by providing a collection of `\Spryker\Client\SearchExtension\Dependency\Plugin\ResultFormatterPluginInterface`.
-To create one, extend `\Spryker\Client\SearchElasticsearch\Plugin\ResultFormatter\AbstractElasticsearchResultFormatterPlugin` It’s also possible to not provide any result formatters; in this case, the raw response is returned at the end.
+To create one, extend `\Spryker\Client\SearchElasticsearch\Plugin\ResultFormatter\AbstractElasticsearchResultFormatterPlugin` It's also possible to not provide any result formatters; in this case, the raw response is returned at the end.

 <details open>
 <summary markdown='span'>Pyz\Client\Catalog\Plugin\ResultFormatter</summary>